IP Subnetting Concepts¶

 the routing table.
 The default LAN IP address of

 /24 in CIDR notation has a network address of

 192.168.1.0/24.
 CIDR is discussed in Understanding CIDR Subnet Mask Notation.

 IP Address, Subnet and Gateway Configuration¶

 The TCP/IP configuration of a host consists of the address, subnet mask (or prefix length for IPv6) and gateway.
-The IP address combined with the subnet mask is how the host identifies which IP addresses are on its local network.
-Addresses outside the local network are sent to the host’s configured default gateway which it assumes will pass the traffic on to the desired destination.
+A host identifies which IP addresses are on its local network by using the IP address combined with the subnet mask.
+A host sends packets for addresses outside the local network to the host’s configured default gateway which it assumes will pass the traffic on to the desired destination.
 An exception to this rule is a static route which instructs a device to contact specific non-local subnets reachable via locally connected routers.
 This list of gateways and static routes is kept on the routing table of each host.
-To see the routing table used by pfSense® software, see Viewing Routes.
-More information about routing can be found in Routing.
+To see the routing table used by pfSense® software, see Route Table Contents.

-Hosts within a single network communicate directly with each other without involvement from the default gateway.
-This means that no firewall, including pfSense, can control host-to-host communication within a network segment.
-If this functionality is required, hosts need to be segmented via the use of multiple switches, VLANs, or employ equivalent switch functionality like PVLAN.
-VLANs are covered in Virtual LANs (VLANs).
+Hosts within a single network communicate directly with each other without involvement from the gateway.
+This means that no firewall, including one running pfSense software, can control host-to-host communication within a network segment.
+If this functionality is a requirement, hosts must be segmented via the use of multiple switches, VLANs, or employ equivalent switch functionality like PVLAN.